Safeguarding Frequently Asked Questions

 Q: How often do I need to complete my training?

 A: Your training is valid for three years from the date you complete the module (not when you receive the certificate).
 You need only refresh training at the highest level for your role.
-So, for example, if you complete Basic Training only you need only refresh this level.
+So, for example, if you only complete Basic Training you need only refresh at this level.
 If you have completed Basic, Foundations and Leadership for your role you will need to refresh Leadership only and you will receive an email inviting you to book on to a venue as the date approaches.

 Q: Can I arrange to complete Basic and Foundation training as a group?